cannorin/DNProj/README.md

 ```
 # zsh completion

+## how to install

 Copy ```misc/zsh-completion/_dnproj``` to your ```$FPATH```.

 Make sure ```dnproj``` is in your ```$PATH``` before use.

+## autocomplete NuGet package names

+When you use dnproj to install, update, restore, or search NuGet packages, dnproj will automatically store the names of the packages.

+They will be stored to ```/tmp/*.cache```, where the ```*``` represents the escaped url of the NuGet repository you have used.

+Those cached names will be used as suggestion when you do ```dnproj nuget install```, from the next time.

 # license